TimSevereijns/JSON-Utilities/README.md

 }
 ```

-Note that in order for ADL to find the correct overload, the `to_json(...)` and `from_json(...)` functions will need to be in the same namespace as the custome type that is to be serialized.
+Note that in order for ADL to find the correct overload, the `to_json(...)` and `from_json(...)` functions will need to be in the same namespace as the custom type that is to be serialized.
 With regard for the example shown above, that would be the `sample` namespace.

 ## Compatibility